gatsbyjs/gatsby/docs/docs/themes/authoring-themes.md

 ```

 You want these dependencies as `peerDependencies` in your theme because sites consuming your theme won't work without them.
 If you added these as `dependencies` to your theme, you would ship a copy of them to any sites that consume your theme.
 You want to avoid this, because it's possible your theme could have a different copy of the dependencies than the consuming site.
 But, if the consuming site doesn't have these dependencies, it will break.
 Including these as `peerDependencies` will show a warning to the developers of the consuming site reminding them to install their own copies of these dependencies.

+## What did you just do?

+In this tutorial, you did the following:

+- learned how to **\_\_**
+- built a \***\*\_\*\***
+- used a **\_\_\_** with Gatsby

+## What’s next

+If there are more parts to the tutorial, link to the next step here.

+## Other resources

+If there are other resources you think readers would benefit from or next steps they might want to take after reading your article, add
+them at the bottom in an "Other Resources" section.
+You can also mention here any resources that helped you write the article (blog posts, outside tutorials, etc.).

+- Link to a blog post
+- Link to a YouTube tutorial
+- Link to an example site
+- Link to source code for a live site
+- Links to relevant plugins
+- Links to starters